akrampatel89/Sentiment-Analysis-of-IMDB-Movie-Reviews-/README.md

 It is used to convert text documents to matrix of tfidf features.

 ### Labelling the Sentiments:
-In this I am labelling the sentiment to 1 or o for Positive & Negative respectively.
+In this I am labelling the sentiment to 1 or 0 for Positive & Negative respectively.